 The Secondary market tends to be more popular for that kind of sale, as it includes private sellers, local coin shops, and online dealers.

-Though it is perfectly possible to find reputable dealers online, make sure to proceed with caution and conduct proper research.
+Though it is completely possible to find reputable dealers online, make sure to proceed with caution and conduct proper research.
 Prefer established online bullion dealers to avoid scams and pitfalls.
 You will usually find lower premiums online than from brick-and-mortar shops.

 But, if you purchase them to fund an IRA, the IRS commands you to store your silver investment in a secure and licensed third-party depository.